openacid/slimarray/README.md

 In the [ipv4-list](./example/iplist) example, we feed 450,000 ipv4 to SlimArray.
 We see that SlimArray costs as small as gzip-ed data(`2.1 MB vs 2.0 MB`), while it provides instance access to the data without decompressing it.
+And in the [slimstar](./example/slimstar) example, SlimArray memory usage vs gzip-ed data is 832 bytes vs 602 bytes.

 # Limitation